flyono/flyono.github.io/source/_posts/University Courses/English-kouyu.md

 # Paragraph 12

 I suspect not every who loves the countrywould be happy living the way we do.

 It takes a couple of special qualities.
-One is a tolerance for solitude.Because we are so busy and on such a tight budget, we don’t entertain much.
+One is a tolerance for solitude.

+Because we are so busy and on such a tight budget, we don’t entertain much.

 During the growing season there is no time for socializing anyway.

 Jim and Emily are involved in school activities, but they too spend most of their time at home.

 ---